BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_notes.md

 ---

-<div style="text-align: center; font-size: 1.5em; font-weight: bold;">📈 WHEN TO USE SARIMA</div>Ideal Scenarios for SARIMA Application
+📈 WHEN TO USE SARIMA

+Ideal Scenarios for SARIMA Application

 Seasonal Data: Use SARIMA when your time series data exhibits seasonal patterns, such as sales figures during holidays, monthly temperature readings, or daily web traffic.